Echsecutor/NITree/README.md

 )
 ```

 If the original String already contains enough entropy, e.g. a large random number such as a serial, the salting step MAY be omitted.
-The Empty String should always be salted.
+The Empty String should always be salted or not concealed at all.

 #### Combining NIs